32 Food Pairings That Dial Up Your Weight Loss

 RASPBERRIES + WALNUTS

-In a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had higher levels of ghrelin, a hormone that controls hunger.
+In a European Journal of Endocrinology study, researchers discovered that those whose diets were supplemented with insoluble fiber had higher levels of ghrelin, a hormone that controls hunger.
 And a cup of these little ruby jewels has 8 grams of fiber!
 Insoluble fiber helps feed the healthy bacteria in your gut, triggering production of a fatty acid that reduces inflammation throughout your body.
 Pairing these fat-burning bullets with good polyunsaturated fats, like those found in walnuts, activate genes that reduce fat storage and improve insulin metabolism.
 At about 13 grams per one ounce serving, walnuts are one of the best dietary sources of those fats.

 PEPITAS + GREENS

 Pepita is the Spanish term for pumpkin seed, and if you consider them just jack o’lantern innards, you’re in for a treat.
-One ounce of seeds has eight grams of protein — more than an egg or almonds — and is rich in flat-belly nutrients like fiber, zinc and potassium, which are key to muscle building and recovery.
+One ounce of seeds has eight grams of protein — more than an egg or almonds — and is rich in flat-belly nutrients like fiber, zinc, and potassium, which are key to muscle building and recovery.
 Sprinkle them in salads for any extra flat-belly fiber punch.

 SWEET POTATOES + GREEK YOGURT